DynaLIFE

-DynaLife is a Canadian private healthcare organization, headquartered in Edmonton, where it started as Dynacare Kasper Medical Laboratories (DKML) in the 1980s.
-It is partly owned by its American-based Laboratory Corporation of America (LabCorp), who acquired Dynacare in 2002.
-DynaLife has over three thousand employees working at its central laboratories in Edmonton and Calgary, and in over 50 patient care centres all over Alberta.
-DynaLife offers a number of diagnostic testing services.
+DynaLIFE was a privately owned Canadian medical laboratory company based in Edmonton, Alberta.
+In May 2022, Alberta Health Services (AHS) signed a 15-year contract valued at approximately $4.8 billion with DynaLIFE to provide community laboratory services across Alberta.
+Province-wide service delivery began in December 2022.
+In August 2023, eight months after the transition, AHS terminated the agreement at the request of DynaLIFE's owners and transferred the company's Alberta operations to the publicly owned Alberta Precision Laboratories (APL).

-Dynacare has its headquarters in Brampton, Ontario, and laboratories in Alberta, Ontario, Quebec, and Manitoba.
-Dynacare also runs over 200 Laboratory and Health Services Centres in Alberta, and other provinces.
+A 2025 examination by the Auditor General of Alberta found failures in governance, due diligence, risk assessment and financial analysis associated with the procurement and transition.
+The Auditor General attributed $77 million in non-value-added costs to the unsuccessful outsourcing initiative; AHS subsequently paid another $32 million to acquire DynaLIFE's remaining assets and liabilities.

 History

 In 1987, Dynacare Health Group acquired its first diagnostic laboratory—Quality Medical Laboratories and established Dynacare Laboratories.
 By 2015, Dynacare was part of the Central Medical Laboratories (CML), established in 1959 in Winnipeg, Manitoba.

-Dynacare was formed with the formation of an "operational partnership" in 1997 between Ontario's Bio-Science Laboratory and Gamma North Peel Partnership Inc. Gamma North Peel Partnership Inc, which had been established in 1968, was operating from a single medical building.
-Gamma Biopath Laboratory expanded to include "diagnostic imaging and computerized health assessment services" and opened "several patient services centres in the Greater Toronto, Hamilton and Stoney Creek areas of Ontario".
+Dynacare was formed with the formation of an "operational partnership" in 1997 between Ontario's Bio-Science Laboratory and Gamma North Peel Partnership Inc.

 In 2002, Laboratory Corporation of America (LabCorp) acquired Dynacare Laboratories—one of the Dynacare partners—for US$480-million, while also assuming Dynacare debt worth $205-million.
 By 2002, Dynacare, just before LabCorp's takeover, had become the largest central clinical laboratory in western Canada, with a revenue in 2001 of $402.4-million and a profit of $11.7-million.

-By June 2020, Dynalife was operating 36 private laboratories in the Edmonton area and northern Alberta and had a contract with the Alberta government that is set to expire in 2022.
+By June 2020, DynaLIFE was operating 36 private laboratories in the Edmonton area and northern Alberta and had a contract with the Alberta government that is set to expire in 2022.
 In June 2020, Alberta Health Services, announced plans to outsource public community laboratory services to private companies.